openstack/project-team-guide/doc/source/dependency-management.rst

   blueprint requires the new specification.
 Ideally, changes should already be proposed, so that its use can be seen.

-- The blacklist is for handling dependencies that cannot be constrained.
+- The denylist is for handling dependencies that cannot be constrained.
   For instance, linters which each project has at a different release level, and which make projects fail on every release (because they add rules) - those cannot be globally constrained unless we coordinate updating all of